near/docs/docs/validator/staking.md

 To see the current list of validators, you can take a look here: [http://rpc.betanet.near.org/status](http://rpc.betanet.near.org/status)

-If you would like to see how much a validator is staking, you can run the command `near state <account name>`in Near Shell.
+If you would like to see how much a validator is staking, you can run the command `near state <account name>`in Near CLI.

 ```bash
 {